Bethel University

 ROI Score: 71/100 · Fair Value

-Bethel University (Minnesota) earns a Fair Value ROI score of 71, the second-tied highest in this batch.
+Bethel University (Minnesota) earns a Fair Value ROI score of 71, the second-tied highest in our dataset.
 The financials work because Bethel pairs a relatively high sticker with strong institutional aid and excellent operational metrics.
 Published tuition is $44,226 and net price drops to $28,556, putting four-year total at $114,224 - high but moderated.
 Ten-year median earnings of $63,764 produce a 25.2 percent earnings premium.
 Median federal debt is moderate at $21,500, debt-to-earnings is 0.466, and payback runs 8.8 years.
 The standout strengths are completion (71.4 percent) and repayment - 88.7 percent of borrowers are making principal progress three years out, rising to 90.7 percent at seven years.
-Those repayment numbers are among the best of any school in this batch.
+Those repayment numbers are among the best of any school in our dataset.
 Pell rate is just 18.5 percent, signaling an affluent and selective Christian-college cohort that finishes on schedule and services debt diligently.
 Enrollment is 1,871.
 Bethel's evangelical Baptist tradition and strong nursing, business, and STEM pipelines make it a genuinely good ROI play for the right student profile, despite the relatively high net price.

 Bethel University